Skip to main content

 Use Cases

-• Drafting the values section of a company handbook or culture deck
+• Drafting the values section of a company handbook or Notion-based culture deck

-• Writing the 'Our Values' block on a careers or about-us page
+• Writing the 'Our Values' block on a careers page before a hiring push

-• Giving investors a culture snapshot inside a Series A pitch deck
+• Giving investors a culture snapshot inside a Series A or seed-round pitch deck

-• Sourcing interview rubric criteria tied to specific cultural principles
+• Building behavioral interview rubrics tied to specific cultural principles

 Tips